American Sign Language, Anishinaabemowin, Arabic and Chinese:

 ANSH 1002.
 Elementary Anishinaabemowin (Ojibwe) 2.
 4 cr. hrs.

 Continuation of ANSH 1001; fundamentals of speaking and listening skills in Anishinaabemowin; continued study of the culture of native Ojibwe speakers.
-Does not count toward language proficiency requirement.
-Prereq: ANSH 1001 or ANSH 1002 placement.
+Does not count toward second language requirement.
+Prereq: ANSH 1001; or ANSH 1002 placement.